Lexer747/Haskell-Fractals/README.md

 ###Bounding Box:

-Just starting, so my first idea was see if I find a way to produce the bouding box of a shape.
+Just starting, so my first idea was see if I could find a way to produce the bouding box of a shape.
 Below is the result.

 ![BoundingBox](https://cdn.rawgit.com/Lexer747/Haskell-Fractals/ccc9f170/Core/svg/BoundingBox_Demo.svg)